lsql-csv: A tool for CSV files data querying from the shell with short queries.

 ATOM -> ONEARG_FUNCTION(ARITHMETIC_EXPR)

-// two atoms can be written without space
+// Two atoms can be written without whitespace

 // This rule doesn't apply inside ARITHMETIC_EXPR